SuperCh-SE-NCSU/ProjectScraping/README.md

   (2).
 Set parameters to get the price from kbb (demo, to implement it in a function)

   (3).
-Integrate part 1 and part 2 to form the information sended to users (partly completed)
+Integrate part 1 and part 2 to form the information which will be sended to users (partly completed)

   (4).
 Rewrite 1,2,3 in scrapy (to do)